MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Publishing_events.md

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

-In this lab you will use the event publishing capability of the Common Data Service.
+In this lab you will use the event publishing capability of the Microsoft Dataverse.
 When a permit results in changing the size of the build site, an external taxing authority needs to be notified so they can evaluate if additional taxing is required.
-You will configure Common Data Service to publish permits with size changes using the web hook option.
+You will configure Microsoft Dataverse to publish permits with size changes using the web hook option.
 To simulate the taxing authority receiving the information you will create a simple Azure function to receive the post.

 # High-level lab steps